NorfairKing/smos/README.md

-smos-report-cursor       : Cursors for Smos reports smos-report-cursor-gen   : Generators for cursors for smos reports smos                     : The smos TUI smos-query               : The smos-query tool smos-archive             : The smos-archive tool smos-convert-org         : The smos-convert-org tool smos-docs-site           : The generator for the documentation website.
+smos-report-cursor       : Cursors for Smos reports smos-report-cursor-gen   : Generators for cursors for smos reports smos                     : The smos TUI smos-convert-org         : The smos-convert-org tool: to convert org-mode files to smos files smos-single              ; The smos-single tool; to make a single-task project smos-query               : The smos-query tool; to query your workflow smos-archive             : The smos-archive tool: to archive smos files smos-docs-site           : The generator for the documentation website. smos-sync-api            : The API for the sync server smos-sync-api-gen        : Generators for the API for the sync server smos-sync-client         : The sync client tool smos-sync-client-gen     : Generators for the sync client smos-sync-server         : The sync server smos-sync-server-gen     : Generators for the sync server
 ```

 ## Sponsor this project